cchitsiang/awesome-stars/topics.md

 - [umbraco/Umbraco-CMS](https://github.com/umbraco/Umbraco-CMS) - Umbraco is a free and open source .NET content management system helping you deliver delightful digital experiences.
 - [mono/mono](https://github.com/mono/mono) - Mono open source ECMA CLI, C# and .NET implementation.
 - [AutoFixture/AutoFixture](https://github.com/AutoFixture/AutoFixture) - AutoFixture is an open source library for .NET designed to minimize the 'Arrange' phase of your unit tests in order to maximize maintainability.
 Its primary goal is to allow developers to focus on wha
+- [MarimerLLC/csla](https://github.com/MarimerLLC/csla) - A home for your business logic in any .NET application.

 ## css